abhishekpatel9370/4-bit-adder-substractor/README.md

 This is implemented by:
 - XORing B with `Sub` to invert bits when subtracting
 - XORing `Cin` with `Sub` to properly form the `+1` in 2's complement subtraction
 ---

-# License

-This project is open-source and available under the MIT License.

----

 # Author